The Best Date Night Restaurants In San Francisco guide image

 Cozying up with someone we like in the snug dining room at La Ciccia in Noe Valley is one of our favorite ways to spend a night.
 The place is usually filled with couples or small groups digging into Sardinian seafood dishes, which are hits across the board.
 Throw a dart at the menu and you'd end up with something fantastic, but never leave without ordering the spicy baby octopus stew and the spaghetti with olive oil, garlic, and cured fish roe.

-Besharam in the Dogpatch has an entirely-vegetarian menu packed with incredible dishes that are meant to be shared, from the blue cheese-stuffed paratha and fiery charred eggplant stew to the drunken pani puri.
+Besharam in the Dogpatch has an entirely vegetarian menu packed with incredible dishes that are meant to be shared, from the blue cheese-stuffed paratha and fiery charred eggplant stew to the drunken pani puri.
 The subtle combinations of sweet, sour, and spicy flavors in each dish are cause for even more celebration.
 Make sure your date meal is accompanied by one of their house-made chutneys and pickles.

 The garden patio at this American spot in the Castro feels more like a greenhouse in the Mediterranean than a restaurant, which is why it’s the best garden patio in the city.
 It’s especially romantic at night when the servers put candles on the tables for extra mood lighting.
 Enjoy it while surrounded by palms and birds of paradise, and get into some pork chops, burgers, and wine.

 The covered courtyard at Penny Roma is as close as you can get to the Italian countryside without actually flying there.
 There are hanging lights, a trickling fountain, and plants everywhere.
-And while you forget that you’re in the Mission, your focus will be on beautifully-executed Italian dishes, like the tagliatelle bolognese or agnolotti dal plin swimming in fragrant sugo d’arrosto.
+And while you forget that you’re in the Mission, your focus will be on beautifully executed seasonal Italian dishes, like the tagliatelle bolognese or agnolotti dal plin swimming in fragrant sugo d’arrosto.
 Split a bottle of natural wine with your date and you’ll be all set.

 Go to Cotogna on a weekday, and the Italian spot will be full of people finding refuge from the Financial District over great pastas and small plates.
-But at night, the wood-fired oven, friendly staff, and exposed brick wall make this Italian spot that's perfect for dates.
-Make sure the giant raviolo filled with ricotta and perfectly-runny egg yolk are on your table, along with a board of prosciutto and gnocco fritto.
+But at night, the wood-fired oven, friendly staff, and exposed brick wall make this Italian spot perfect for dates.
+Make sure the giant raviolo filled with ricotta and perfectly runny egg yolk are on your table, along with a board of prosciutto and gnocco fritto.

 Chase Sapphire Card Ad